The Tighza Project (and Village Association)

 Our aim for the Project

 We aim to be as sustainable as possible and help, not dictate to local people.
 We are too small to be a registered charity but we do a lot of project work in the villages of Tighza.
-We work alongside the Tighza Village Association, for 10 years we worked with Baraka Community Partnerships (a registered charity who are now concentrating their efforts more now in other developing countries but still have a strong relationship with the village, the plan was always that the village should become self sustainable) and we are continuing to work with Exodus.
+We work alongside the Tighza Village Association, for 10 years we worked with Baraka Community Partnerships (a registered charity who are now concentrating their efforts more now in other developing countries but still have a strong relationship with the village.
+The plan was always that the village should become self sustainable) and we are continuing to work with Exodus.
 The villages contribute what they can afford fundwise, labour and food for the workers, while the remaining funding comes from local tourism and visitors to Tighza who feel compelled to help out.
 In addition money earned by the Homestays, helps the host families to pay for making alterations or repairs to homes, medical expenses as well as every day living costs.
-At Riad Kasbah Oliver it is also possible to support women and children through buying local craft items made by villagers including earrings, bracelets, Berber rugs and necklaces.
+At Riad Kasbah Oliver it is also possible to support women and children through buying local craft items made by villagers.
+If you would like a local carpet (much cheaper than buying from middle men) ask Mohamed.

 By coming on a Homestay or Riad Kasbah Oliver holiday you can aid the local community to support themselves.